MicrosoftDocs/edge-developer/microsoft-edge/webview2/concepts/user-data-folder.md

 Consider the following when sharing user data folders:

-*  When re-creating WebView2 controls to update browser versions using [add_NewBrowserVersionAvailable](/microsoft-edge/webview2/reference/win32/icorewebview2environment#add_newbrowserversionavailable) (Win32) event handlers or [NewBrowserVersionAvailable](/dotnet/api/microsoft.web.webview2.core.corewebview2environment.newbrowserversionavailable) (.NET) events, ensure browser processes exit and close WebView2 controls that share the same user data folder.
+*  When re-creating WebView2 controls to update browser versions using [add_NewBrowserVersionAvailable](https://docs.microsoft.com/microsoft-edge/webview2/reference/win32/icorewebview2environment#add_newbrowserversionavailable) (Win32) event handlers or [NewBrowserVersionAvailable](https://docs.microsoft.com/dotnet/api/microsoft.web.webview2.core.corewebview2environment.newbrowserversionavailable) (.NET) events, your host app must ensure that browser processes exit and close any WebView2 controls that share the same user data folder.
 To retrieve the process ID of the browser process, use the `BrowserProcessId` property of the WebView2 control.

-*  WebView2 controls that share the same user data folder must use the same options for [ICoreWebView2Environment](/microsoft-edge/webview2/reference/win32/icorewebview2environment) (Win32) or [CoreWebView2Environment](/dotnet/api/microsoft.web.webview2.core.corewebview2environment) (.NET).
-If not, the WebView2 creation will fail with the return value `HRESULT_FROM_WIN32(ERROR_INVALID_STATE)`.
+*  WebView2 controls that share the same user data folder must use the same options for [ICoreWebView2Environment](https://docs.microsoft.com/microsoft-edge/webview2/reference/win32/icorewebview2environment) (Win32) or [CoreWebView2Environment](https://docs.microsoft.com/dotnet/api/microsoft.web.webview2.core.corewebview2environment) (.NET).
+If not, the WebView2 creation<!-- todo: UDF creation? --> will fail with the return value `HRESULT_FROM_WIN32(ERROR_INVALID_STATE)`.

 <!-- ====================================================================== -->